Leadership Lessons from a Bad Boss

 The best boss I ever had gave me excellent advice on how to be a successful leader.
 She said, "Jot down everything your worst boss ever did to tick you off, now do the exact opposite.
-I bet it does not cost any money to do, and it falls under a leader's job description.”
-I often think about that boss when I conduct focus group discussions on an effective leader's qualities.
+I bet it does not cost any money to do, and it falls under a leader's job description."
+When I conduct focus group discussions on an effective leader's qualities, I often think about that boss.
 Below is a summary of my most recent virtual focus group discussion on the four worst types of bosses.
-The material is based on a consensus reached by the group, which consisted of 12 millennials age 24-39 who were not in management or leadership positions.
+The material is based on a consensus reached by the group, which consisted of 12 millennials aged 24-39 who were not in management or leadership positions.

 Unavailable Boss – This is the leader who never seems to be around.
-They spend their time traveling, closing deals, networking, or are perpetually "in meetings.”
-Personally, having never worked for an unavailable boss, I often think of the character George Costanza from the TV Series Seinfeld.
-In one episode, George leaves his car in the parking lot while vacationing with his girlfriend, to give the appearance that he's still around.
+They spend their time traveling, closing deals, networking, or are perpetually "in meetings."
+Having never worked for an unavailable boss, I often think of George Costanza's character from the TV Series Seinfeld.
+In one episode, George leaves his car in the parking lot while vacationing with his girlfriend to show that he's still around.

 And yet, these types of bosses tend to hold others to a much higher standard than they hold themselves.
 If they ordered a coffee and received the wrong order, they would let everyone in earshot know about it.

-The Spineless Jellyfish Boss – This is the type of boss whose primary concern in the workplace isn't about being a good leader, but about being everyone's friend and earning social acceptance from everyone on the team.
+The Spineless Jellyfish Boss – This is the type of boss whose primary concern in the workplace isn't about being a good leader but about being everyone's friend and earning social acceptance from everyone on the team.
 Like most spineless creatures, they do not like conflict and go to great lengths to avoid it.
-When problems arise, they often metaphorically put their head in the sand and hope that it will magically go away.
+When problems arise, they often metaphorically put their head in the sand and hope it will magically disappear.

+They don't like making decisions.
 They want to be so well-liked by the team, and they will throw upper management under the bus when communicating a change.
-They are simply unable to balance the expectations that management has of them, with the expectation of responsible human interaction with their team.
-They don’t like making decisions.
-When dealing with a problem, they're often like a squirrel caught in the middle of a road - they dart from one side to the other…eventually, what happens is: thump, thump.
+They are simply unable to balance management's expectations with the expectation of responsible human interaction with their team.
+When dealing with a problem, they're often like a squirrel caught in the middle of a road - they dart from one side to the other.
+Eventually, what happens is thump, thump.